THERAPY PROGRAMS: CHILD SERVICES

 The program is developed and managed by a highly trained CARD supervisor who tailors the program to each child’s needs.
 A team of therapists implements the plan and participates in training and team meetings to ensure consistency.
 The entire treatment team, including all caregivers (mom, dad, grandparents, and siblings) is invited to participate in regular “clinic meetings” designed to review the child’s progress, train on new techniques and add lessons to the program.

-For more information about the CARD I program for your child, please contact one of our offices.
+For more information about the CARD Child Services Program, please contact one of our offices.

-Building from the successes of the CARD I program for children up to age eight, we developed the CARD II program which is tailored to the special needs of individuals ages eight to 21.
-The broad scope of the curriculum allows us to assist students with a wide range of skills and deficits.
+Building on the successes of the CARD Child Services Program, we developed the CARD Teen Services Program which is tailored to the specific needs of adolescents.
+The broad scope of the CARD Teen curriculum addresses a wide range of skills and deficits and is adapted to meet each individual’s unique needs and aspirations.

-The CARD II program is flexible and can be tailored to individuals with different needs.
-Specifically, the program can assist students whose families require support managing problem behaviors, as well as teach basic communication skills and adaptive skills (i.e., toileting, dressing, and making meals).
-It can also assist students who are mildly affected and may need assistance only to acquire more complex social skills and apply them with their peers in their natural environments.
+The CARD Teen Services Program is flexible and can be tailored to individuals with a broad range of needs.
+Specifically, the program targets communication skills, adaptive skills (i.e., dressing, making meals, toileting, etc.), and problem behaviors.
+It can also assist individuals with mild deficits who may need assistance acquiring more complex social skills and applying them with their peers in their natural environments.

-Students in the CARD II population typically have less time for intervention, making it increasingly important that we deliver a targeted curriculum with carefully prioritized skill targets.
-The CARD II curriculum is based upon a specific skill hierarchy which ensures that each student fluently possesses the personally relevant skills within each curricular domain before moving on to the next domain in the hierarchy.
-Each of the skill domains are comprised of skill targets that will assist the student in achieving his or her long term-goals.
-The chart below gives more details about the CARD II program goals and targeted skills taught.
+The CARD Teen Services curriculum is based upon a specific skill hierarchy that addresses personally relevant skills within each curricular domain before moving on to the next domain in the hierarchy.
+Each of the skill domains are comprised of skill targets that facilitate the achievement of long-term goals.
+The chart below gives more details about the CARD Teen Services program goals and targeted skills taught.

-For more information about the CARD II program for your child, please contact one of our offices.
+For more information about the CARD Teen Services Program for your teen, please contact one of our offices.

 THERAPY PROGRAMS: ENROLLMENT PROCESS